Damarwulan: Synopsis

 Damarwulan is a prince by birth, a nephew of the prime minister, Patih Lohgender, but was raised in the hermitage of his grandfather.
 Following his grandfather's advice, he goes to the Majapahit court seeking worldly experiences and employment.
 His cousins, the arrogant Layang Seta and Layang Kumitir, the prime minister's sons, mistreat him when he arrives.
-Patih Lohgender, not wanting him to compete with his own sons, assigns him as grass-cutter and stableboy to attends Lohgender's horses.
-Though he is stripped of his fine garments and works as a humble servant in stable, Damarwulan still looks strikingly handsome.
+Patih Lohgender, not wanting him to compete with his sons, assigns him as a grass-cutter and stableboy to attend to Lohgender's horses.
+Though he is stripped of his fine garments and works as a humble servant in a stable, Damarwulan still looks strikingly handsome.
 The rumors of a handsome stableboy eventually reach Anjasmara, the prime minister's daughter.
-She seeks him out secretly and they fall in love and are clandestinely married.
+She seeks him out secretly, and they fall in love and are clandestinely married.
 One night, Anjasmara's brothers overhear voices in her chamber.
-They break in to find Damarwulan in Anjasmara's chamber, and try to kill him, but he is able to overcome them.
+They break in to find Damarwulan in Anjasmara's chamber and try to kill him, but he overcomes them.
 They flee to their father, who orders that Damarwulan be executed.
-Anjasmara pleas for her lover, and he doesn't execute Damarwulan, but imprisons the pair.
+Anjasmara pleads for her lover, and he doesn't execute Damarwulan but imprisons the pair.

-Meanwhile, Menak Jingga, the king of Blambangan has written a letter to the Queen Kencanawungu asking for her hand.
+Meanwhile, Menak Jingga, the king of Blambangan has written a letter to Queen Kencanawungu asking for her hand.
 When the queen rejects him, he declares war on the Majapahit kingdom.
-He is successful in dispatching Majapahit's allies, and finally the kingdom is threatened by his forces directly.
+He is successful in dispatching Majapahit's allies, and finally, the kingdom is threatened by his forces directly.
 In distress, the queen announces that whoever kills Menak Jingga and brings her his head can have her hand.
 Worried when no saviors present themselves, she has a divine revelation that a young knight named Damarwulan can overcome him.
 She orders Patih Lohgender to release him from jail and send him forth on his mission.